lukaemon/seed/paper/lesterPowerScaleParameterEfficient2021/README.md

 ## tl;dr
-- Prompt tuning for simple benchmark works, but for hard task, it is for LLM.
-I have to LoRA for small model. `prompt ensemble` is powerful idea.
-I could do `LoRA ensemble` to bootstrap `self-multiagent learning` with dialogue as supervision.
+- Prefix tuning is for LLM.
+The right level of change for small model is LoRA. `prompt ensemble` is powerful idea.
+May be able to do `LoRA ensemble` to bootstrap `self-multiagent learning` with dialogue as supervision.

 ## Context
 - Finetuning is expensive on both computation resource and dataset curation.
 PEFT seems to be the logical next step to reduce the cost of task adaptation.